mmmml-zhao/echarts-for-react-fc/README.md

 1. This component is written using hooks.
 2. This component is developed and intended for use only with echarts v5.
 Compatibility with other versions of echarts is unknown.

+## hooks

+### useChart
+Usage:
+See the example below.
+Purpose:
+With the built-in useChart, users don't need to worry about whether the chart is ready or not.
+They can directly set options, and the update timing is determined within the hook.

+### useTooltip
+Usage:
+See a complete example below.
+Purpose:
+Allows React to take over the rendering inside the ECharts tooltip.

 ## Use

 A simple usage approach is to utilize the provided `useChart` hook, without needing to consider any timing concerns.
 You can obtain the echarts instance through a ref and directly use the setOption method, while letting the hook handle the rendering timing.
 Alternatively, you can provide a ref, echarts, and onChartReady function to obtain the echarts instance, allowing for customization.